jito-foundation/jito-solana/docs/src/validator/tpu.md

 to remove excessive packets before then filtering packets with invalid signatures by setting the packet's discard flag.

-* banking stage: decides whether to forward, hold or process packets received.
+* banking stage: receives and buffers packet when the node is close to becoming the leader.
 Once it detects the node is the block producer it processes held packets and newly received packets with a Bank at the tip slot.

+* forwarding stage: forwards received packets to a node that is or will soon be leader.
+Sorts packets by priority and forwards them.
+Non-vote transactions are only forwarded if the node has the option enabled (stake overrides) but will always forward tpu votes.

 * broadcast stage: receives the valid transactions formed into Entry's from banking stage and packages them into shreds to send to network peers through